thelazt/chessbash/README.md

 Features
 --------
-  * pure Bash Script
+  * Pure Bash script
-  * Chess engine / computer enemy (and even computer vs computer)
+  * Chess engine / computer enemy (and even computer versus computer)
   * Unicode support
   * Coloured output
-  * permanent transposition tables (import/export)
+  * Permanent transposition tables (import/export)

 *Hey, this is just a fast scrawled script, what do you expect?*

 Usage
 -----
 No installation or configuration required, of course.
-Just make it executable (`chmod +x chessba.sh`) and start the script by typing (obviously):
+Just make it executable ( `chmod +x chessba.sh` ) and start the script by typing (obviously):

     ./chessba.sh

-This will start a player vs. computer game.
+This will start a player versus computer game.

 Additional modes and settings are available; to list them just take a look at

     ./chessba.sh -h

+**To play**, simply input the coordinates (first the row denoted by the letters [A]-[H], then the column according to the numbers [1]-[8]) from the figure you want to move, afterwards the target coordinates (in the same format).

+**Note:** Invalid figure selections/moves are discarded with an error message.
+If you've chosen the wrong figure at the input, just re-enter the same coordinates and now you can select another figure.

 Rules
 -----